eainlin/CICD-Deployment-Kubernetes-Static-Website/README.md

-# Static Website CI/CD on Ubuntu server
+# Kubernets Static Website CI/CD Process with Github Action

 This repository/template shows a simple CI/CD pipeline for a **static website** using: